William Walker (filibuster): Conviction and execution

 After writing an account of his Central American campaign (published in 1860 as War in Nicaragua), Walker once again returned to the region.
-British colonists in Roatán, Bay Islands, fearing that the Honduran government would move to assert its control over them, approached Walker with an offer to help him in establishing an independent, English-speaking administration over the islands.
+British colonists in Roatán, Bay Islands, fearing the Honduran government would move to assert its control over them, approached Walker with an offer to help him in establishing an independent, English-speaking administration over the islands.
 Walker disembarked in the port city of Trujillo but was arrested by Royal Navy officer Nowell Salmon.
 Britain, which maintained control over nearby British Honduras and the Mosquito Coast and planned on constructing an inter-oceanic canal through Central America, regarded Walker as a threat to its own affairs in the region.

-Salmon sailed to Trujillo and handed Walker over to the Honduran government along with his chief of staff, A. F. Rudler.
+Salmon sailed to Trujillo and handed Walker and his chief of staff A.F.
+Rudler over to the Honduran government.
 Both men were tried by a Honduran military court on charges of piracy and "filibusterism".
-In his defense, Walker argued that "piracy" involved robbery at sea and that "filibusterism" was not a recognized legal term.
-Rudler was sentenced to four years of hard labor in Honduran mines, but Walker was sentenced to be executed by firing squad, which was carried out near the site of the present-day hospital, on September 12, 1860.
+In his defense, Walker argued that "piracy" involved robbery at sea and claimed "filibusterism" was not a recognized legal term.
+Rudler was sentenced to four years of hard labor in Honduran mines, but Walker was sentenced to be executed by firing squad.
+The execution was carried out near the site of the present-day hospital, on September 12, 1860.
 William Walker was 36 years old.
-He is buried in the "Old Cemetery", Trujillo, Colón, Honduras.
+He is buried in the "Old Cemetery", Trujillo, Honduras.